Emblem Logos: A Brief Introduction

 So what is an emblem logo, exactly?

 Similar to combination mark logos, emblem logos combine images with text.
 The difference?
-Emblem logos encapsulate these design features within a frame or border, whereas combination logos do not.
+Emblem logos encapsulate their design features within a frame or border.
+Combination logos do not.
 Emblem logos also rarely use a mascot.
 Any imagery is instead more symbolic, and it often fuses seamlessly with the text.

 Many emblem logos are also based on old-world family or institutional crests — think Harvard, or even Hogwarts.